Transport in Vava’u

 A cheaper but more time-consuming way to get from Tongatapu to Vava’u is by taking one of the ferries from Nuku’alofa in Tongatapu to Neiafu in Vava’u.
-There are two types of ferries, the fast-catamaran MV Tongiaki and the slower cargo-ship the MV Otuangaofa.
-The ferry journey takes approximately nine to 10 hours on both the MV Tongiaki and MV Otuangaofa on the Monday/Tuesday sailings, whereas the journey can take 16 hours on the Wednesday/Thursday sailing with the MV Otuangaofa.
+There are two ferries, the MV Taka I Pomana and MV Otuangaofa.
 Ferries depart from the Queen Salote Wharf in Nuku’alofa, stopping at various locations in the Ha’apai islands, arriving at Halaevalu Wharf in Neiafu and vice versa.
+Ferries operate from Monday to Saturday and take approximately 16 to 23 hours to travel between Tongatapu and Vava’u.
 Be sure to recheck ferry schedules the day before departure as schedules are often changing.
 Ferries between Tongatapu cost approximately TOP$80-$150.
 Learn more about taking the ferry here.

 3. Cruises to Vava’u

 Vava’u is on the itinerary of several cruise ships sailing the South Pacific islands from either Australia or New Zealand, including Celebrity Cruises, P&O Cruises, Holland American Line, Paul Gauguin Cruises, Silversea and more.
 Cruise ships anchor offshore of Neiafu, where tenders provide regular services between the ship and Neiafu throughout the stay.
 Shore excursion activities are available to make the most of your visit to Vava’u.
 Find out more in the 10 Cruises that Visit Tonga.